-100 upper limbs of 50 donated embalmed cadavers (45 males & 5 females) of age group ranging from 70 to 80 years were dissected in the department of Anatomy at K.J.
-Somaiya Medical College, Sion, Mumbai, INDIA.
+100 upper limbs of 50 donated embalmed cadavers (45 males & 5 females) of age group ranging from 70 to 80 years were dissected in the department of Anatomy at K. J. Somaiya Medical College, Sion, Mumbai, INDIA.
 The accessory slip of flexor carpi ulnaris muscle was observed in 2 specimens.
-The neurovascular pattern was also observed.
-The photographs of the variation of the flexor carpi ulnaris muscle were taken for proper documentation.
+The associated neurovascular variations were also observed in 2 specimens.
+The photographs of the variations were taken for proper documentation.